WHAT IS THE INCOME TAX BOARD OF REVIEW?

 Jalan Kebangsaan BB3910

-Softcopies of the documents should be emailed to:
+Softcopies of the documents may be emailed to:

 PROCEDURE AT ITBOR HEARING

-The hearing date and place will be decided after all documents have been filed.
-A 14 days’ Notice will be given to both the appellant and the CIT on the time and place for the hearing of the appeal.
+Once the Petitioner and the CIT decide to proceed to hearing, the hearing date and place will be scheduled.
+A 14 days' notice will be given to both the Petitioner and the CIT on the time and place for the hearing of the review.

-The hearing must be attended by the appellant and the CIT, either in person or by an advocate and solicitor or accountant.
+The hearing must be attended by the Petitioner and the CIT, either in person or by an advocate and solicitor or accountant.

-It is the taxpayers’ responsibility to prove to the Board that the CIT’s tax assessment is excessive or the amount of any unabsorbed losses, allowances or donations that may be carried forward ought to be of a different amount.
+It is the Petitioner’s responsibility to prove to ITBOR that the CIT’s tax assessment is excessive or the amount of any unabsorbed losses, allowances or donations that may be carried forward ought to be of a different amount.

-Therefore, it is important to state all issues, attach all relevant documents and state your supporting arguments for appeal in the Petition for Review.
+Therefore, it is important to state all issues, attach all relevant documents and state your supporting arguments for review in the Petition for Review.

 WHAT IS THE FILING FEE FOR APPEALS?

-Non-refundable filing fees of BND$200 for each year of assessment will be charged when filing the petition of review is made by a company.
+Non-refundable filing fee of BND$200 for each year of assessment when filing the Petition of Review by the Petitioner.

 WITHDRAWAL OF APPEALS

-You can withdraw your appeal at any time by writing in to the Board.
+The Petitioner can withdraw the review at any time by writing in to ITBOR.

-If the CIT decides to concede the matter in dispute, they will write to both the Board and taxpayer.
+If the CIT decides to concede the matter in dispute, they will write to both the ITBOR and the Petitioner.

 APPEAL TO THE HIGH COURT